-It is the biggest game in Spanish and, arguably, European football and will have fans glued to their TVs across the world.
+It is the biggest game in Spanish and, arguably, European football and will have fans glued to their screens across the world.

 Here is everything you need to know about the clash between Barcelona and Real Madrid, known as El Clasico.

-This fixture is deeply embedded into Spanish culture with the capital being seen as the heart of Spain, with the club having links to the royal family, while Barcelona is viewed as the heartland of the Catalan people.
+This fixture is deeply embedded into Spanish culture with the capital being seen as the heart of Spain, with Real Madrid having links to the royal family, while Barcelona is viewed as the heartland of the Catalan people.

-The football action becomes the embodiment of that and games are always keenly contested, played out in front of massive attendances at either the Bernabeu or the Nou Camp.
+The football action becomes the embodiment of that and games are always keenly contested, played out in front of massive attendances at either the Bernabeu, the Camp Nou or for this season, the Estadi Olimpic Lluis Companys - Barca's temporary home.

 The Spanish term 'El Clasico' directly translates as 'The Classic' in English, with matches between Real Madrid and Barcelona widely viewed as the pinnacle of Spanish football.